Skip to main content

 Submit through the official Gender Pay Gap Service and publish on your company website.

-For comprehensive guidance, refer to the UK government's official resources on gender pay gap reporting: Gender pay gap reporting: guidance for employers
+For comprehensive guidance, refer to the UK government's official resources: Gender pay gap reporting and creating an action plan.